-Departmental Close-out Procedures for Providers Who are going on Extended/Maternity/Paternity Leave, Resigning, or Retiring
+Departmental Close-out Procedures

+For Providers Who are going on Extended Leave, Resigning, or Retiring

 Below you will find a list of deliverables that are due to close-out your caseload prior to your transition and to assist with the continuity of services for your students upon your departure.
-These actions are required in order to leave DCPS and the Speech-Language department in "good-standing" and are part of your professional obligation (see Ethics section regarding abandonment).
+These actions are required in order to leave DCPS and the OT/PT department in "good-standing" and are part of your professional obligation (see Ethics section regarding abandonment).
 This is applicable to the following scenarios: 1) planned medical/family leave; 2.) maternity leave; 3.) retirement; and/or 4.)
 Resignation during the school year.
 Please review the information below and discuss it with your assigned PM prior to your leave/departure.

-- Weekly documentation through the agreed upon date of leave must be submitted to SEDS by COB (3:30 PM). - Service tracker notes for all students must be finalized by COB (3:30 PM) on the last date of leave for all services rendered during the month. - Submission of the Missed Session form to capture services missed between the beginnings of school through the date of your leave/departure. - Completion of information in SEDS for upcoming Analyzing Existing Data (AED), IEP meetings (Present Levels of Academic Achievement and Functional Performance (PLAAFP), Goals, Service

-Duration/frequency) for students on your current caseload for up to four weeks post the date of your intended leave/departure.

-- A letter must be sent home to the parents of the students that you service to notify them of your departure/upcoming leave. - Return all assessment and intervention materials and laptop that were loaned during the time of your hire.
-Please make arrangements with your assigned PM regarding the delivery/drop-off of these materials (This only applies to providers who are resigning or retiring). - Completion and uploading/faxing into SEDS the assessment reports for students (along with their information in the PLAAF, speech and language goals, and recommendation for service amount) - Most current therapy schedule and caseload roster information - Submit formal resignation via the resignation application or retirement application.
+- Weekly documentation through the agreed upon date of leave must be submitted to Power Schools Special Programs by COB (3:30 PM). - Submission of the Missed Session form to capture services missed between the beginnings of school through the date of your leave/departure. - Completion of information in POWER SCHOOLS SPECIAL PROGRAMS for upcoming Analyzing Existing Data (AED), IEP meetings (Present Levels of Academic Achievement and Functional Performance (PLAAFP), Goals, Service Duration/frequency) for students on your current caseload for up to four weeks post the date of your intended leave/departure. - A letter must be sent home to the parents of the students that you service to notify them of your departure/upcoming leave. - Return all assessment and intervention materials and laptop that were loaned during the time of your hire.
+Please make arrangements with your assigned PM regarding the delivery/drop-off of these materials (This only applies to providers who are resigning or retiring). - Completion and uploading/faxing into POWER SCHOOLS SPECIAL PROGRAMS the assessment reports for students (along with their information in the PLAAF, goals, and recommendation for service amount) - Most current therapy schedule and caseload roster information - Submit formal resignation via the resignation application or retirement application.